 - Pour the lime juice over the pork.

 - Make several deep incisions on both sides of pork shoulder and begin stuffing the incisions with the garlic cumin marinade, also rub it all over the meat.
-Pour the 3 cups of beer over the pork shoulder and let it rest overnight the fridge.
+Mix the remaining garlic cumin mix with the beer, and pour it over the pork shoulder and let it rest overnight the fridge.
 If you have time you can let it rest 24 hours, if not overnight is fine.

 - Turn the pork shoulder over every 8-12 hours.